 - A.1 The Technology Readiness Level (TRL) index is a globally accepted benchmarking tool for tracking progress and supporting development of a specific technology through the early stages of the innovation chain, from blue sky research (TRL 1) to actual system demonstration over the full range of expected conditions (TRL 9). - A.2 There are various TRL rating scales that may be applicable to various technologies.
-For the purposes of this Program, ARENA uses the US Department of Energy Technology Readiness Level scale. - A.3 It is expected that at the time of application, research and development activities of any specific technology should be between a TRL of 2 and 4 (inclusive) to be funded under the Round, as set out in Item 3.7 of these Guidelines. - A.4 Applicants should refer to the table below in assessing the TRL of their Project.
-Applicants may also wish to use the TRL calculator available on the Program webpage at https://arena.gov.au.
-The TRL calculator is a tool developed by the US Air Force Research Laboratory2 for applying TRLs to technology development programs.
+For the purposes of this Program, ARENA uses the US Department of Energy Technology Readiness Level scale. - A.3 The TRL range expected to have been achieved at the time of application for the R&D activities associated with any specific technology to be funded under the Funding Round, will be set out in the Funding Announcement. - A.4 Applicants should refer to the table below in assessing the TRL of their Project.
+Applicants may also wish to use the TRL calculator available on the Program webpage at arena.gov.au.
+The TRL calculator is a tool developed by the US Air Force Research Laboratory1 for applying TRLs to technology development programs.
 In its present form, the calculator is a Microsoft Excel spreadsheet application that allows the user to answer a series of questions about a technology project.
 Once the questions have been answered, the calculator displays the TRL achieved.
 Because the same set of questions is answered each time the calculator is used, the calculator provides a standardised, repeatable process for evaluating the maturity of any hardware or software technology under development.
-In this way, the TRL calculator is one tool that can answer the question of how one can measure TRLs using a standardised method.3
+In this way, the TRL calculator is one tool that can answer the question of how one can measure TRLs using a standardised method.2